Wekiva Parkway Project Development

 The parkway will help to protect area natural resources in several ways:

-- Elevated Parkway: In Lake and Seminole counties the roadway will replace segments of existing SR 46, one of the deadliest roads in Florida for both people and wildlife.
+- Elevated Parkway: In Lake and Seminole counties the roadway will replace segments of existing State Road 46, one of the deadliest roads in Florida for both people and wildlife.
 Elevating portions of the roadway is expected to greatly reduce vehicle collisions with animals.

 - These new bridges will enhance habitat connectivity by allowing more animals to safely move between the Rock Springs Run State Reserve and the Seminole State Forest.
 A bridge built over a floodplain on the Neighborhood Lakes conservation property also allows wildlife to move east/west to and from the Rock Springs Run State Reserve.

-- Realigning County Road 46A: Closing part of CR 46A which passes through the Seminole State Forest will reduce the number animals harmed by vehicles, and provide habitat connectivity in the forest.
-The realigned CR 46A will connect to SR 46 just east of Camp Challenge Road, outside the forest.
+- Realigning County Road 46A: Closing part of County Road 46A which passes through the Seminole State Forest will reduce the number animals harmed by vehicles, and provide habitat connectivity in the forest.
+The realigned County Road 46A will connect to State Road 46 just east of Camp Challenge Road, outside the forest.